Azure/azure-quickstart-templates/website-cluster-centos/README.md

 ##Known Limitations
 - The website uses one load balancer and the load balancer uses haproxy software.
-You can create more load balancers and you can even use Azure's traffic manager to do the load balanceing.
+You can create more load balancers and you can even use Azure's traffic manager to do the load balancing.
 - You can add more web servers and database servers after the deployment.